 Letters from Father Christmas by J. R. R. Tolkien (1976)

 The famed author J.R.R.
 Tolkien wrote letters to his children for years that were responses to the letters they wrote to Father Christmas.
-Father Christmas tells them stories of the adventurous life he lived in the North Pole with reindeer and polar bears.
+Father Christmas tells them stories of the adventurous life he lived at the North Pole with reindeer and polar bears.
 Even though this book wasn’t published until 1976.
 The letters were written between 1920 and 1943.

 the polar express